 Probiotic Treatment for Depression and Associated Mood Disorders in Parkinson's Disease (ProD)

 This study evaluates the use of an oral multi-strain probiotic in the treatment of depression in individuals with Parkinson's Disease.
-Participants will be randomized to either 12-week multi-strain probiotic treatment or placebo with an optional fMRI scan.
+Participants will be randomized to either a 12-week multi-strain probiotic treatment or placebo intervention.

 Study Overview